-Each arm of the chandelier can extend to roughly 6 feet, making this a chandelier for large spaces.
+Each arm of the design can extend to roughly 6 feet, making this a chandelier for large spaces.
 The arms extend out and sweep down, which can be seen in the simulation below.
 Since each arm is independently controlled, it is possible for the shape of the chandelier to be somewhat varied.
 Fun project, would love to revisit at some point.